-The latest research indicates that Air Source heat pump costs are 50% higher to own and run than an equivalent Herschel Infrared System
+Our research at Salford Energy House indicates that Air Source heat pump costs are 50% higher to own and run than an equivalent Herschel Infrared System

 The electrification of domestic heating is essential to achieve net zero and the government is heavily promoting heat pumps as the solution.
 But infrared is likely to be much cheaper and far more practical than heat pumps for the majority of domestic properties.

-Our latest research shows that for well-insulated or smaller properties, when you factor in the high costs of purchasing, installing and servicing them, air source heat pump costs could be up to 50% more over their lifetime than Herschel Infrared heating.
+Our research at Salford Energy House, carried out by the UK’s leading University heating lab, shows that for well-insulated or smaller properties, when you factor in the high costs of purchasing, installing and servicing them, air source heat pump costs could be up to 50% more over their lifetime than Herschel Infrared heating.

 Herschel Infrared is typically around 3 times cheaper to purchase and install than an air source heat pump and only marginally more expensive to run.